 ELM Select offers student the ability to compare and select the loan that best fits their needs in a different platform.

 Families are encouraged to review all options carefully before considering a private alternative loan as the interest rate is often much higher than that of federal student loans.
-For assistance in estimating the amount of alternative private student loan to borrow, use the Budget Worksheet found on the Resources and Links page.
+For assistance in estimating the amount of alternative private student loan to borrow, use the Budget Worksheet found on the Resources: Financial Aid Links page.

 Private Loan Applicant Self-Certification Form